Universities in Germany: University vs University of Applied Sciences

 TL;DR: The two main types of universities in Germany are the University and the University of Applied Sciences.
 The former is more research-focused while the latter is more application-based.
 The following article will also compare these two types of universities based on the focus of curriculum, the degrees and courses being offered, teaching method, qualification of teaching staff, as well as student population.

-Many students are not aware that there are three types of universities in Germany
+But many people don’t realize that there are three types of universities in Germany:

 • Engineering